-Seeds of different sizes were collected, measured with sensitive weighing balance and grouped into small (120), medium (120) and large (120) seeds.
+Seeds of different sizes were collected, weighed and grouped into small (120), medium (120) and large (120) seeds.
 Each seed group was sown in three sowing media (washed river sand, decomposed sawdust, and forest top soil) replicated 4 times and arranged in Completely Randomized Design.
-The growth assessment comprised of 3 treatments which included seedlings from small, medium and large seeds planted in 1kg polythene pots filled with top soil and replicated 4 times.
+The growth assessment comprised of 3 treatments which included seedlings from small, medium and large seeds and replicated 4 times.
 Plant height, leaf production and stem diameter were assessed fortnightly for twelve weeks.
 Biomass assessment was carried out twice (second week and twelfth week).
-Mean Daily Germination (MDG), Germination Percentage (GP), Germination Energy (GE), Peak Value (PV), Germination value (GV), Net Assimilation Rate (NAR) and Relative Growth Rate (RGR) were estimated.
+Mean Daily Germination, Germination Percentage, Germination Energy, Peak Value, Germination value, Net Assimilation Rate and Relative Growth Rate were estimated.
 Data were subjected to analysis of variance (ANOVA)

-The MDG showed that large seeds sown in river sand large seed size sown in saw dust (T4 and T2) had highest value of 3.47 and 3.29 respectively with GV of 12.83.
+Mean Daily Germination showed that large seeds sown in river sand large seed size sown in saw dust ( $T_4$ and $T_7$ ) had highest value of 3.47 and 3.29 respectively with GV of 12.83.

-There was significant difference (p < 0.05) in the effects of different sowing media and seed weights on the germination of Afzelia africana.
+There was significant difference (p < 0.05) in the effects of different sowing media and seed weights on the germination of A. africana.
 Saw dust gave the highest mean value with 52.777±0.28 while mean value of large sized seeds was highest (57.539±0.6).
 There was significant difference (p<0.05) in the effects of different seed weight on the height, collar diameter and leaf production.

 Germination percentage of A. africana improved significantly with the sowing media and seed weight especially sawdust, river sand, and large seed size.
-It therefore suggested that Afzelia africana seedling should be raised at nursery stage with Sawdust and Large seed size in order to increase the growth of plant and have more vigorous seedlings for plantation establishment.
+It therefore suggested that A. africana seedling should be raised at nursery stage with river sand and Large seed size in order to increase the growth of plant and have more vigorous seedlings for plantation establishment..